craftcms/docs/docs/4.x/extend/updating-plugins.md

 ### Added

-- `craft\services\Conditions` is globally accessible for creating conditions and condition rules for the new condition builder.
+- `craft\services\Conditions` for creating the new condition builder’s conditions and condition rules.
+- `craft\services\Fs` for managing filesystems.
+- `craft\services\ImageTransforms` for managing image transforms and transformers.

 ### Removed